 To stay on top of an active volcano crater and look in its throat is great experience.
 Everybody can feel from such a place the force that shapes our earth.
 Watching the sunrise and climbing up the volcano Mt Bromo is an unforgettable adventure.

-As like in many other places around Java, Mt Bromo has its own legend.
+As in many other places around Java, Mt Bromo has its own legend.
 The story tells that a giant creates the Sea of Sand in only one night.
-All in all, that was one of the preconditions to marry a local girl.
+All in all, that was one of the preconditions to marrying a local girl.
 However, the Tengger people are Hindus with the same roots as the Balinese people.

 Finally, the name Bromo comes from Brahma one of the Hindu gods.
 In honour of Brahma and other Hindu gods, there is the Hindu temple Poten at the foot of Mt Bromo.
 The holy festival is Upacara Kasada.
 Held each full moon in the twelfth month of the Tenggerese calendar.